HimanshuSachan597/game1/README.md

 # first game
-this a demo for git
+this a demo for git &amp; gitub.